ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 the 36v 14ah samsung battery fitted to the rockrder e-st 900 electric mountain bike

 The battery comes with a fast charger, and it can be easily removed using the supplied keys.
-Lithium batteries should always be charged at a comfortable room temperature.
+Lithium batteries should always be charged at comfortable room temperature.
 In the winter you would want to take the battery indoors to be charged.
-In warmer weather it can be charged on the bike.
+In warmer weather, it can be charged on the bike.

 Gearing